paulo-herrera/PyTable/README.md

 The main purpose of PyTable is to make working with tabular data easy and even "enjoyable" (if that is possible).

 It provides an interface for creating a table from lists of data and write it to and read it from text files.
 In addition, it provides some methods for filtering columns and data, and applying operations on data, e.g. mathematical operations on all elements of a column, computing max and min values, etc.

+It is intended to be used to handle relatively small tables of up to a few MB (< 100 MB).
+However, it is likely that will work withouth significant issues with larger tables.

 # EXAMPLE